wolfSSL/wolfssl/wolfcrypt/src/port/nxp/README_SE050.md

 visible.
 Otherwise it uses T=1 over I2C, which is the documented/default SE05x
 port configuration.

+When the middleware HostCrypto backend uses wolfSSL, the SCP03 handshake needs entropy before the authenticated SE05x session exists.
+Configure an independent host entropy source and define `WOLFSSL_SE050_NO_TRNG` so the handshake does not try to bootstrap itself from the SE05x TRNG.

 When `HAVE_HKDF` is enabled, the active keys can be regenerated deterministically from a protected seed without an open SE05x session: